 Finches as Spirit Animals

-If the finch is your spirit animal, you’re likely a sensitive, compassionate and creative person.
+If the finch is your spirit animal, you’re likely a sensitive, compassionate, and creative person.
 You’re also adaptable and influenced by your environment.
-When surrounded by the right people and in the right environment, you exude joy and positivity.
+You exude joy and positivity when surrounded by the right people and in the right environment.

 Other Finch Symbolism

-Some types of finches are also symbols and serve as state birds in the U.S.
+Some finches are also symbols and serve as state birds in the U.S.

 Purple Finch Symbolism